Raj-Gurjar/Testimonial-Cards/README.md

+#About

+This is the testimonial card template with features having;
+Go to next, prev, shuffle, automatic next after 2sec.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.